rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         'http://localhost:8089/repositories/:repo_id'
 ```

-Notice it looks allot like our *list_repo()* curl example but with an "-X DELETE".
+Notice it looks allot like our *list_repo()* curl example but with
-There are four common methods in HTTP transactions - GET, POST, PUT and DELETE.
+an "-X DELETE".
+There are four common methods in HTTP transactions

++ GET, POST, PUT, DELELETE

 DELETE does what it sounds like.
-It'll send a "DELETE" method call to the API requesting
+It'll send a "DELETE" method call to
-the repository to be deleted.
-Note deleting a record via the API is permanent.
-There is no
+the API requesting the repository to be deleted.
+Note deleting a record
-"UNDO"!!!!
+via the API is permanent.
+There is no "UNDO"!!!!

 1. Copy *list_repo()* function definition to *delete_repo* after *update_repo*
 2. We need to modify the default test methods once again